DistributedCollective/zero/README.md

 ## The Stability Pool

-Any LUSD holder may deposit LUSD to the Stability Pool.
+Any ZUSD holder may deposit ZUSD to the Stability Pool.
 It is designed to absorb debt from liquidations, and reward depositors with the liquidated collateral, shared between depositors in proportion to their deposit size.

 Since liquidations are expected to occur at an ICR of just below 110%, and even in most extreme cases, still above 100%, a depositor can expect to receive a net gain from most liquidations.
-When that holds, the dollar value of the ETH gain from a liquidation exceeds the dollar value of the LUSD loss (assuming the price of LUSD is $1).
+When that holds, the dollar value of the ETH gain from a liquidation exceeds the dollar value of the ZUSD loss (assuming the price of ZUSD is $1).

 We define the **collateral surplus** in a liquidation as `$(ETH) - debt`, where `$(...)` represents the dollar value.

-At an LUSD price of $1, Troves with `ICR > 100%` have a positive collateral surplus.
+At an ZUSD price of $1, Troves with `ICR > 100%` have a positive collateral surplus.

-After one or more liquidations, a deposit will have absorbed LUSD losses, and received ETH gains.
+After one or more liquidations, a deposit will have absorbed ZUSD losses, and received ETH gains.
 The remaining reduced deposit is the **compounded deposit**.

 Stability Providers expect a positive ROI on their initial deposit.
 That is: